axibase/atsd-use-cases/how-to/Marathon/Aggregate-Monitor/README.md

 ### Import Marathon Jobs to Axibase Collector

-Once you have confirmed the launch of ATSD and the creation of a new Axibase Collector follow the Collector link to the URL.
-The link should appear similar to the one below:
+Once you have confirmed the launch of ATSD and the creation of a new Axibase Collector follow the link to the Collector URL.
 ```
 https://docker_host:9443
 ```